ZupIT/beagle-docs/content/en/docs/FAQ.md

 ### If my my internet connection is interrupted in the middle of the application flow?

-The way to deal with disconnection cases it is to create local declaratives screens to `fallback`.
+The way to deal with disconnection cases is to create local declaratives screens to `fallback`.

 ## Will I have problems to upload an application with Beagle on App Store or Play Store?